 Safety and Stigma are two of the main reasons why customers in vulnerable circumstances might find it almost impossible to disclose Domestic and Family Violence (DFV).
 Whilst an enormous amount of valuable work has been done industry wide, and many highly trained specialist teams are in place to provide appropriate support, those who are unable to disclose will often for those reasons not be referred to the specialist team within your organisation.

-Now more than ever, especially given the escalation of DFV during COVID-19, the skills for all frontline team members to recognise what it is they might be hearing when clients do not use the words ‘domestic violence’ are critical.
+Now more than ever, especially given the escalation of DFV during COVID-19, the skills for all frontline team members to recognise what it is they might be hearing when clients do not use the words ‘domestic violence’, are critical.
 It is this awareness which will empower team members to Recognise, Respond and Refer with the extra care that is required by their industry code of practice, by the organisation and by their own humanity.
 We offer Domestic Violence Training workshops tailored to your industry.

 How is our training delivered?

-We are excited to be able to offer in-person workshops and presentations again.
+We are delighted to be able to offer in-person workshops and presentations again.
 Cutty will come to you to deliver the training to your teams at a location of your choice.
 Safety is important to us, so we ask that all face-to-face events comply with any current COVID-19 regulations.